Not-for-profit

 Creating an Effective Mission Statement

 Many organizations spend a lot of time and money creating mission statements to highlight their work and align employees around a common vision.
-But the fact is, many mission statements fail, becoming nothing more than a wall ornament or a paragraph tucked into a seldom-read company handbook.
+But the fact is, many mission statements fail, becoming nothing more than a paragraph tucked into a seldom-read company handbook.

-For the most part, mission statements fail because they:
+For the most part, mission statements that fail do so because they:

 • Use fuzzy, non-specific language,